HOME

 The records have been corrected for typographical errors according to best estimates for placenames.
 In addition, an attempt has been made to correctly identify place names for Ireland.
 As such, the originals should be checked for accuracy.

-Bridget Tracey, Donegal Ireland, 1904, 25 years
+Bridget Tracey, Donegal Ireland, 1904, 25 years, Brother: Mick?
+Tracey, 3934 Nextrine St West, Phila

 8 December 1895 San Francisco Call

 Mulloy— In this city, December 7, 1895.
-Daniel, beloved husband of Mary Mulloy, and father of Mrs. F. C. Mollett, Mrs. S. J. Malcorab, Dennis F., Charles A. and thelate Daniel B. Mulloy, and brother of Mrs. Ann Tracy and Philip Mulloy, a native of County Donegal, Ireland, aged 66 years.
+Daniel, beloved husband of Mary Mulloy, and father of Mrs. F. C. Mollett, Mrs. S. J. Malcorab, Dennis F., Charles A. and the late Daniel B. Mulloy, and brother of Mrs. Ann Tracy and Philip Mulloy, a native of County Donegal, Ireland, aged 66 years.

 June 1897 Incorporated Law Society of Ireland